Liu Fangzhou

 On 24 April 2017, she reached her best singles ranking of world No. 127.
-On 24 April 2017, she peaked at No. 431 in the WTA doubles rankings.
+On 16 September 2024, she peaked at No. 429 in the WTA doubles rankings.

 Liu made her WTA Tour debut at the 2014 Shenzhen Open, having been awarded a wildcard into the main draw, but lost to Peng Shuai in the first round.
-Six months later, Liu advanced to the final of the inaugural WTA 125 Jiangxi International Open, where she again faced Peng, losing in a tough three-set match.
+Six months later, Liu advanced to the final of the inaugural WTA 125 Jiangxi International Open where she again faced Peng, this time losing in a tough three-set match.

 Playing for the China Fed Cup team, Liu has a win–loss record of 1–3.